goravel/docs/ORM/factories.md

 ## Introduction

-When testing your application or seeding your database, you may need to insert a few records into your database.
-Instead of manually specifying the value of each column, Goravel allows you to define a set of default attributes for each of your models using model factories.
+When testing your application or seeding your database, it might be necessary to insert a few records into your database beforehand.
+Instead of manually inputting values for each column, Goravel allows you to define a set of default attributes for each of your models by creating model factories.

-To see an example of how to write a factory, take a look at the `database/factories/user_factory.go` file in your application.
+To see an example of how to write a factory, you can check out the `user_factory.go` file located in your application's `database/factories` directory.

 ```go
 package factories